September 11, 2025 2:42 am

 Islamic Artifacts in Civilization Museum

-This magnificent one is decorated with star polygons, as well as some plant and animal units, and it is also distinguished by the decoration of a lion hunting its prey, which was one of the primary artistic themes inherited from ancient Egyptian civilization.
+They call this magnificent piece an Epaggelia, which means “place of the bible,” and people use it to hold holy books.
+This one is decorated with star polygons, as well as some plant and animal motifs.
+Its most distinctive feature is a decoration of a lion hunting its prey, a primary artistic theme inherited from ancient Egyptian civilization.

 Between the thirteenth and fourteenth centuries A.D. / Prince Tadrus, Haret El Roum / Wood – Ivory – Bones